floydhub/floyd-docs/docs/home/managing_output.md

 ## Storing output files

-Most of the experiments generate output files. (eg. model files, evaluation output).
+Most of the experiments generate output files (eg. model files, evaluation output).
 In Floyd, any file or directory you create under `/output/` directory at run time will be available to you for download after the experiment finishes.